Brought to you by Hurst Jaws of Life

-This is the simplest form of breaching, but can be slow and positions the breacher in a dangerous place: standing in front of the door he or she is attempting to breach.
+This is the simplest form of breaching but can be slow and can position the breacher in a dangerous place: standing in front of the door he or she is attempting to breach.
 Mechanical breaching utilizes a variety of tools and methods.
 Breaching tools can include a ram, sledge hammer, pry bar, axe, bolt cutter, pneumatic and hydraulic tools, chain saws and the jaws of life.
 Mechanical breaching is only limited to your imagination.

 Explosive breaching provides a fast entry but must be performed precisely or you place the occupants of the stronghold in danger.
 Explosive entry is a non-lethal force option, but it should only be used when you can justify that spending any length of time in front of a door with a mechanical breach would be too dangerous for the officer conducting the breach or that mechanical breaching would fail on a reinforced objective.

-The biggest advantage of explosive breaching is the ability to make an entry port on any wall — including bricks.
-If you want to distract, confuse, and create a ruse for a hostage taker, conduct an explosive breach on his door as a distraction, then conduct a second breach on the wall near the hostages a split-second later.
-I have successfully used this tactic and I can assure you with an experienced breacher, the proper explosives, and a highly experienced entry team, you can deliver an overwhelming amount of dominating force inside the stronghold before your adversary can process through the OODA loop.
-Also, we commonly used explosives to blow sniper ports on brick walls on buildings so that we could get observation in the interior.
+The biggest advantage of explosive breaching is the ability to make an entry port on any wall – including bricks.
+If you want to distract, confuse and create a ruse for a hostage taker, conduct an explosive breach on his door as a distraction, then conduct a second breach on the wall near the hostages a split-second later.